Distance Education Courses

 Computer System and Equipment Requirements:

-It is imperative that each distance student be at a wired (i.e., NOT wireless/Wi-Fi) broadband connection, so that all audio and video signals are as fast as possible.
+It is highly recommended that each distance student be at a wired (i.e., NOT wireless/Wi-Fi) broadband connection, so that all audio and video signals are as fast as possible.
 You will be expected to work with SEASSI tech support staff, prior to the beginning of classes, to test out your computer equipment and internet connection.
 It is extremely disruptive to the instructor and classmates when a distance student’s signal is weak, choppy or frozen.
 The distant student is responsible for maintaining adequate bandwidth and computer speed to ensure smooth, clear audio and video signals.
 Distance students who fail to do so will be asked to leave the class until the technical issues are resolved, and no tuition refund will be given to distance students in this circumstance.

 The minimum requirements of your computer system for this mode of instruction are standard for most current computers: